 Black holes are a region of space-time exhibiting gravitational acceleration so strong that nothing—no particles or even electromagnetic radiation such as light—can escape from it.
 In the space, black holes are one of the most complex entities.
-Recently, astronomers have found another supermassive black hole named as Sagittarius A* that is clocking in at 4 million times the mass of the Sun.
-And now, a theory has come up stating that when a massive star collapses upon itself — a supernova — the explosion is so huge that a black hole is born.
+Recently, a study by Japanese astrophysicists that there could be up to 100 million black holes hiding throughout the Milky Way.
+And now, astronomers have found another black hole that is clocking in at 40 billion times the mass of the Sun.
+Yes, you read it right.

 According to a new research that marks the first direct measurement, says it’s at the centre of a galaxy called Holmberg 15A, a supergiant elliptical galaxy around 700 million light-years away, which in turn sits at the centre of the Abell 85 galaxy cluster.
 It is to be noted that the object is one of the biggest black holes ever found, and the biggest found by tracking the movement of the stars around it.

 It is worth mentioning here that the paper has been submitted to The Astrophysical Journal, and awaits peer review.
 "We use orbit-based, axisymmetric Schwarzschild models to analyse the stellar kinematics of Holm 15A from new high-resolution, wide-field spectral observations obtained with MUSE at the VLT.
 We find a supermassive black hole (SMBH) with a mass of (4.0 ± 0.80) × 1010 solar masses at the center of Holm 15A," the researchers wrote in their paper.

 "This is the most massive black hole with a direct dynamical detection in the local Universe," the researchers noted.